The Mediterranean sea can be very good for

 2005

-Mediterranean Gull,
+Two Mediterranean

-Denia (Mainland Spain) - Ibiza - Mallorca, Spring 2005
+Ibiza - Mallorca, Spring 2005 Hugely productive

-Hugely productive at times.
+at times.
 This job stretched out from late January to

 the end of April and provided by far the best birding I have had